 The DM-15 firmware provides more registers than configured in the simulator.
 Open the 'DM-15' tab in the Preferences dialogue box and select a suitable register size.

 - Too many data storage registers for current memory configuration

 On the source device are more data storage registers configured than on the target device.

 - Unknown code '##'.

 The program to be loaded contains an unknown key code.
-The HP-15C simulator does not support matrix functions, which is the most likely cause for this message.

 - Program too large for current memory configuration

 A program allocates more registers than are available on the target device.

 - '/dev/ttyUSB#' was not recognised as a serial device